TuringGpt/Dashboard_Clone/envs/confluence_wiki/tools/interface_5/policy.md

 1. Retrieve the target page using `access_page`.

+2. The user who wants to change the permissions is the “current user” while the user whose permission is to be changed is the “target user”

-2. Retrieve the user details and verify the user exists and with “active” status using `access_user`
+3. Retrieve the “current user” and the “target user” details, and verify that both users exists with “active” status using `access_user`

-3. Verify that the user has “admin” permission using `access_permissions`.
+4. Verify that the “current user” has “admin” or “restrict_other_users” permission privilege using `access_permissions`.

-4. Update permissions using `change_permission`.
+5. Update permission of the “target user” using `change_permission`.

-5. If the page has descendants (`access_descendants`), apply permission updates to all descendants.
+6. If the page has descendants (`access_descendants`), apply permission updates to all descendants.

-6. Create a new page version using `make_page_version`.
+7. Create a new page version using `make_page_version`.

 #### **5. Create Whiteboard**